Skip to content

 3. Robot URDF File (quadruped.urdf): A URDF file for simulation.

-These files can be used for further analysis, simulation, or into other workflows.
+These files can be used for further analysis, simulation, or integration into other workflows.